Attention Deficit Disorder in Children – Attention Deficit Hyperactivity Disorder in Children

 Many professionals and parents believe that children who can focus on a task for long periods cannot have ADHD.
 This has been proven wrong time and time again.
 Although onlookers could say ADHD is impossible since the child is well focused into his task, this could also be interpreted as ‘hyper focus’ which is a common behavior ADHD children exhibit.

 Watching children engage in high attention tasks cannot indicate ADHD accurately, whether it is watching TV, playing games, or reading.
 It is all about effort.
 Performance during tasks that require effort (doesn’t have to be a high interest task) is a better way of telling the difference.
-Many teachers recommend Attend to naturally treat ADD or ADHD.
+Many teachers recommend ATTEND MINIs to naturally treat ADD or ADHD.

 Can ADHD children concentrate for a long time?